-- Check that all funds coming into the company have been reflected in both your internal records and your bank account.
-Find any deposits and account credits that haven't yet been recorded by the bank and add these to the statement balance.
+- Check that all incoming funds have been reflected in both your internal records and your bank account: Find any deposits and account credits that haven't yet been recorded by the bank and add these to the statement balance.
 If the bank shows money deposits not reflected in your internal books, make the entries.
 If you have an interest-bearing account and you are reconciling a few weeks after the statement date, you may need to add interest as well.

-- Bank errors don't occur very often, but if any errors were made, the proper amount needs to be added or subtracted from your account balance, and you should contact the bank immediately to report the error.
+- Check for bank errors: Bank errors don't occur very often, but if they do, the proper amount needs to be added or subtracted from your account balance, and you should contact the bank immediately to report the error.

-- Your bank statement balance should now equal the balance in your records.
+- Make sure the balances are accurate: Your bank statement balance should now equal the balance in your records.
 Depending on the number of discrepancies, you may need to create a supporting schedule that details the differences between your internal books and bank accounts.